doherty100/azuresandbox/terraform-azurerm-vwan/README.md

       * `MyP2SVPNRootCert_Base64_Encoded.cer`: This is the root certificate used to create a User VPN Configuration in Virtual WAN.
       * `MyP2SVPNChildCert.pfx`: This is an export of the client certificate protected with a password.
 You only need this if you want to configure the Azure VPN client on a different computer than the one used to generate the certificates.
   * Copy `MyP2SVPNRootCert_Base64_Encoded.cer` from Windows to WSL in the directory `~/azuresandbox/terraform-azurerm-vwan`.
-  * Make a note of the CN for the root certificate, the default is `MyP2SVPNRootCert`.

 * From a Bash terminal, change the working directory.